Politics of Benin

-The Politics of Benin take place in the framework of a presidential representative democratic republic, where in the President of Benin is both head of state and head of government, and of a multi-party system.
+The Politics of Benin formally take place in the framework of a presidential representative democratic republic, where in the President of Benin is both head of state and head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the legislature.
-The Judiciary is independent of the executive and the legislature.
+Formally, the Judiciary is independent of the executive and the legislature.
 The current political system is derived from the 1990 Constitution of Benin and the subsequent transition to democracy in 1991.

+The first multi-party elections took place in Benin in 1991.
+From 1991 to 2016, Benin was among Sub-Saharan Africa's most stable democracies.
+With President Patrice Talon taking office in 2016, Benin has experienced democratic backsliding as Talon has consolidated power and used the judiciary to repress the political opposition.